About

 It was utilized as a licensed landfill, permitted by the City of Huntington Beach.
 It operated from 1938 to 1984, when the landfill was closed.
 The landfill originally received drilling waste from oil production in the Huntington Beach area, during the region’s oil boom.
 Industrial and oil field wastes were disposed of at the landfill until 1971.

-Ascon is a State of California Superfund site and is regulated by the DTSC.
+Ascon is an inactive landfill that is being remediated under DTSC’s oversight.
 The Ascon Landfill Site is not a federal Superfund site and is not listed on the U.S. Environmental Protection Agency National Priorities List.
 No taxpayer funds are used for the cleanup of Ascon.

 Federal and state agencies use a Hazard Ranking System with a 0 to 100 score to determine if a site needs to be listed on the National Priorities List.
 A Hazard Ranking score of 28.5 or higher places a site on the National Priorities List.
-Ascon is not ranked at a level to be included on the National Priorities List.
+EPA investigated Ascon and determined that it did not meet the threshold levels to be listed on the National Priorities List.

 Legal Notification